-Figure A114: PJM Market-to-Market Constraints in 2016
+Figure A120: PJM Market-to-Market Constraints

-Figure A115: MISO Market-to-Market Constraints with PJM
+Figure A121: MISO Market-to-Market Constraints with PJM 2017

-Figure A116 and Figure A117: Market-to-Market Outcomes with SPP
+Figure A122 and Figure A123: Market-to-Market Outcomes with SPP

 On March 1, 2015, MISO implemented M2M coordination with SPP and began coordinating with SPP in the WAPA Basin region after October 2015.
-Early issues arose and MISO is working with SPP to develop procedures to address these issues.
-These procedures involve transferring control of M2M constraints to the neighboring RTO if it has the most effective relief for the constraint.
-In late June MISO and SPP executed a Memorandum of Understanding (MOU).
-The RTOs reached agreement on the most important aspects of coordination under the JOA.
+Early issues arose, and MISO is working with SPP to develop procedures to address these issues.
+These procedures involve transferring control of M2M constraints to the neighboring RTO if the neighboring RTO has the most effective relief for the constraint.
+In late June 2017, MISO and SPP executed a Memorandum of Understanding (MOU), and the RTOs reached agreement on the most important aspects of coordination under the JOA.
 The MOU should help the RTOs avoid future issues similar to those that occurred in 2015.

 The next two figures examine the five most frequently coordinated M2M constraints by SPP and MISO, respectively.
 As with the prior two figures, the analysis is intended to show the extent to which shadow prices on coordinated constraints converge between the two RTOs.
-The figures shows the same results for the constraints coordinated with SPP as the prior two figures showed for the constraints coordinated with PJM.
+The figures show the same results for the constraints coordinated with SPP as the prior two figures showed for the constraints coordinated with PJM.

-Figure A116: SPP Market-to-Market Constraints 2016
+Figure A122: SPP Market-to-Market Constraints 2017

-Figure A117: MISO Market-to-Market Constraints with SPP 2016
+Figure A123: MISO Market-to-Market Constraints with SPP

-Figure A118: Congestion Costs on PJM and SPP Flowgates
+Figure A124: Congestion Costs on PJM and SPP Flowgates

-Figure A118 shows the congestion prices in MISO markets associated with SPP and PJM transmission constraints.
+Figure A124 shows the congestion prices in MISO markets associated with SPP and PJM transmission constraints.
 The figure shows the total share of the locational congestion prices in MISO's LMPs that are attributable to PJM's and SPP's constraints.

-These results are divided between the prices that results from normal M2M coordination and prices associated with non-conventional M2M procedures (i.e., using overrides, safe operating modes, TLRs, or other processes to manage the congestion).
-Although sometimes justified, these alternatives are generally less efficient and lead to higher congestion costs so it is valuable to understand the extent to which they are being utilized.
+These results are divided between the prices that result from normal M2M coordination and prices associated with non-conventional M2M procedures (i.e., using overrides, safe operating modes, TLRs, or other processes to manage the congestion).
+Although sometimes justified, these alternatives are generally less efficient and lead to higher congestion costs, so it is valuable to understand the extent to which they are being utilized.

-Figure A118: Congestion Costs on PJM and SPP Flowgates 2015-2016
+Figure A124: Congestion Costs on PJM and SPP Flowgates